jaicab/jaicab.github.io/_posts/2016-04-13-effortless-accessibility.md

 - **Use the right tool for the job**: If you use the right HTML for each task, you can save a lot of work in terms of making things accessible.
 Using `button` elements instead of `span` elements for buttons, means screen readers will understand it's not a button, but text.
 To make it work like a button, you'd need to add `role="button"` and a key event handler to trigger it with the spacebar.
 Lots of unnecessary work.
 A button is a button is a button.
 - **Don't change standarised behaviour**: Javascript links, right click overrides and parallax are some examples that override the browser's expected behaviour.
 This is not only frustrating for users with disabilities but every other user too.
 If I open a link in a new tab, I expect that to happen.
 - **Make sure your buttons/links are focusable**: The easiest way of doing this is using `:focus` wherever you use `:hover`.
 This way keyboard navigation users will know what element has focus.
-If the difference between the normal state and the hover one are very subtle, separate these into two and add something more easier to identify just for focus.
+If the difference between the normal state and the hover one are very subtle, separate these into two and add something easier to identify just for focus.
 - **Use ARIA states in JavaScript interactions**: If you develop custom JS interactions, please add this.
 It’s as easy as changing an `aria-something` when you change something visually.
 This helps screen readers and keyboard navigation users understand that something has changed and continue there, instead of where they were before triggering that action.
 See an example for an [off-canvas push menu](http://codepen.io/grayghostvisuals/pen/IkmGF).